daveabrock/daveabrock.github.io/_posts/2020-07-06-c-sharp-9-deep-dive-records.markdown

 What is a record, exactly?
 A record is a construct that allows you to encapsulate property state.
 (I am avoiding the use of the word object, for clarity.)
 Or, put in less geeky terms, records allow you to perform value-like behaviors on properties.
 This is why I'm avoiding saying "objects" when I speak of records.
 We need to start thinking in terms of data, and not objects.
 Records aren't meant for mutable state—if you want to represent change, create a new record.
 That way, you define them by working with the data, and not passing around a single object that gets changed by multiple functions.

-Records appear to be super flexible.
+Records are incredibly flexible.
 Anthony Giretti [found that classes can have records as properties, and also that records can contain structs and objects](https://anthonygiretti.com/2020/06/19/introducing-c-9-questions-answers-about-records/).

-# What is the difference between structs and records?
+# What's the difference between structs and records?

 Allow me to read your mind—you might be asking: how is this different than structs?
 If you haven't used it before, we can define a value type, called a `struct`, in C# today.
 So, why don't we just build on the `struct` functionality instead of introducing a new member (ha!) to C#?
 After all, you can declare an immutable value type by saying `readonly struct`.